laravel/docs/queues.md

 To delete all of your failed jobs, you may use the `queue:flush` command:

     php artisan queue:flush

+For particular Jobs, the `$retryAfter` property accepts the number seconds to delay the failed Job before being retried.

+    public $retryAfter = 10;

 <a name="ignoring-missing-models"></a>
 ### Ignoring Missing Models